-Through our exploration of Hildegard’s life and accomplishments we’ve discovered and documented many remarkable things we didn’t know about Hidlegard.
+Through our exploration of Hildegard von Bingen’s life and accomplishments we’ve discovered and documented many remarkable things we didn’t know about Hildegard.
 So we decided to categorize many of them and share them with you here as the 20 things you may not know about Hildegard von Bingen.

 20 Remarkable Things You May Not Know about Hildegard von Bingen

 1. Hildegard was one of the most important composers of the Medieval Period.

-Hildegard von Bingen considered music the point where heaven and earth meet.
-So it is no surprise that she believed harmony to be more than the combination of voices and instruments.
-For Hildegard, music represented the balance of body and soul.
-She saw music as the interconnectivity of man and the universe.
+Hildegard von Bingen considered music to be the point where heaven and earth meet.
+So it is no surprise that she believed harmony to be more than the combination of voices and instruments, for Hildegard, music represented the balance of body and soul.
+She saw music as the interconnectivity between man and the universe.

-There is much more to know about Hildegard as a composer and Hildegard music.
-We have compiled a comprehensive introduction to Hildegard of Bingen music with help from a foremost expert on Hildegard music, Dr. Barbara Stuehlmeyer.
+There is much more to know about Hildegard as a composer and Hildegard’s music.
+We have compiled a comprehensive introduction to Hildegard of Bingen’s music with help from a foremost expert on Hildegard’s music, Dr. Barbara Stuehlmeyer.

-2. Hildegard von Bingen Writings were visionary and ahead of her time.
+2. Hildegard von Bingen’s writings were visionary and ahead of her time.

 Hildegard von Bingen made a remarkable historical impact.
 As a result of her unique thinking and her diligence in recording her work, her contributions survive to this day.
 Hildegard’s work touches on virtually every part of our human beliefs and practices, covering centuries of human experience.
-Hildegard’s most noteworthy contributions are largely due to her vast output and vigorous dedication to work.
+Hildegard of Bingens’s most noteworthy contributions are largely due to her vast output and vigorous dedication to work.

 Her Book of Life’s Merits contains one of the earliest descriptions of Purgatory.
 See our assembled list of the most prominent Hildegard of Bingen’s writings.

-3. Hildegard von Bingen medicine remains prominent in Germany today.
+3. Hildegard von Bingen’s medicine remains prominent in Germany today.

-Hildegard’s background in healing was as a function of her duties as a nun (and eventual Abbess).
-Hildegard of Bingen medicine and the medicine of her time was practiced within the confines of the monastic community.
+Hildegard of Bingen’s background in healing was as a function of her duties as a nun (and eventual Abbess).
+Hildegard of Bingen’s medicine, and the medicine of her time, was practiced within the confines of the monastic community.